ecrotty/edcrotty.com/README.md

 2. Netlify Deployment:
    - Go to your Netlify site dashboard
    - Navigate to Site settings > Build & deploy > Environment
-   - Add the required environment variables
+   - Add each environment variable:
+     * PUBLIC_GITHUB_USERNAME
+     * PUBLIC_SITE_DESCRIPTION
+     * PUBLIC_SITE_DOMAIN
+     * PUBLIC_SITE_URL

+Note: After updating environment variables in Netlify, you may need to trigger a new deployment and clear the cache for changes to take effect.

 ## 🛠️ Customization Guide